cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 __Purpose: Learn how to use a *job* and a bit more about *strings* in yamls__

-In the bulletinboard-users/templates subfolder there is a `post-install-job.yaml`, this is almost complete, only the command to fill the DB is missing.
-Currently there is an `echo "hello k8s trainee"` executed where we want the command to put a user in the DB.
-Change this echo to the __"POST" curl__ you did by hand in step 1.
+In the subfolder `bulletinboard-users/templates` there is a `post-install-job.yaml`, which is almost complete, only the command to fill the DB is missing.
+Currently there is a command `echo "hello k8s trainee"` executed where we want the command to put a user in the DB.
+Change this 'echo' command to the __"POST" curl__ you did by hand in step 1.
 Of course the address of the curl for this job is **not** `localhost:8081`.
 The pod in the job should send the request to the service pointing to the users app.

 Also think about how to handle the single and double quotes in the data part of the curl.
 You can read about [strings in yaml](http://blogs.perl.org/users/tinita/2018/03/strings-in-yaml---to-quote-or-not-to-quote.html) here.
 (Tip: In a yaml, if you want to use a ' in a single quoted string use ''.)
 After you adapted the file you can activated the job in the chart by setting the value `InitPostJobEnabled: true` (in `values.yaml`).

 Now delete the old helm chart.
 Use `helm list` to get the name of the installed chart and then do `helm delete <name of installed bulletinboard>`.
 Be aware that the persisted volume claim created during install does not get deleted by this.
 You can removed it yourself.

 After it is gone you can execute again `helm install bulletinboard-users`.
 Now there should also be a job with a corresponding pod, which runs once and stops after it is done.
 You can check this with `kubectl get jobs` and `kubectl logs <name of job pod>` to see what the job did.

 Again you can check the user service with:
 - `kubectl port-forward <name-of-user-app-pod> 8081:8080`
 - get users: `curl localhost:8081/bulletinboard-users-service/api/v1.0/users`, now you should get the user which our job put in.